 For all main dashboard lists, use the Show More button to display additional results.

-Jump to specific content by clicking an entry in the category list on the left-hand side of the dashboard.
+Jump to specific content by clicking an entry in the topic list on the left-hand side of the dashboard.

-Note: Want to start building your course from individual, prebuilt content lessons?
+Note: Want to start building your course from individual, prebuilt content lesson templates?
 Select the Lessons tab.
 Click here to learn more.